someparty/someparty/source/articles/2025-07-10-pool-party.html.markdown

 In a press release, Holy Fuck founder Brian Borcherdt detailed the creation of the harrowing "Dinosaur," written and recorded at a cottage in Black Point, Nova Scotia.
 He revealed:

->"We came up with this sort of lumbering monstrous baritone guitar part, something like a scary 'Hella Good'=Neptunes kind of hook.
+>"We came up with this sort of lumbering monstrous baritone guitar part, something like a scary 'Hella Good'-Neptunes kind of hook.
 We had the title 'Dinosaur' due to this Godzilla vibe, but no words.
 I found a rehearsal tape that was perfect - it was still gibberish, but the vibe was right.
 Being centred around an 808 beat, I knew it'd fit.
 So I overlaid that take and was done."

 Cut Cult features Borcherdt and current Holy Fuck bassist Matt McQuaid, reunited with that project's original drummer Loel Campbell (Wintersleep, Contrived).
 They're joined on the recording by Màiri Chaimbeul on harp and synth bass.
 Matt Wiggins (Glass Animals, !!!, Florence and the Machine) mixed the EP with mastering by Matt Colton.